invfin/backend/README.md

 ### Facebook
 When posting with images or video on facebook, around 6 (or maybe more) lines of text shows up.

+## Parse Edgar
+From this url f"https://data.sec.gov/submissions/CIK{cik_number}.json" we can get all the fillings of a company.
+The idea would be to parse it, build the full urls to access the files and then store the complete url with date and other info according.

 # TODO
 1. [ ] Improve recommendations
 2. [ ] Improve roboadvisor